 A. The above data is processed for all users of the Matrix Booking system

-A. Yes, the data protection office for Keytree Ltd. is email@example.com
+A. Yes, you can contact our data protection office for Matrix Booking Ltd. by emailing firstname.lastname@example.org

 If you have any questions beyond this, or if you require us to review your own data processing agreement then please contact your account manager (or email email@example.com if you are not sure who your account manager is).
 Please note, if additional processing is involved there may be a small Professional Services fee applied.